 logo

-I am a diabetic patient in my 30s.
-During the week, I have a lot of work, so I often eat hastily or sometimes skip meals.
-Occasionally, I think it would be nice to cook and eat ramen.
-Is it okay to rely on ramen for my meals?
+"I'm in my 30s with diabetes.
+During the week, I have a lot of work to do, so I eat lightly or sometimes skip meals.
+Sometimes, I feel like boiling some ramen is the perfect thing to eat.
+Is it okay to eat ramen as a meal?"

-Q. I want to know how to enjoy ramen healthily and deliciously.
+Q. I want to know how to eat ramen in a healthy but delicious way.

-Ramen is actually not recommended for people with diabetes.
-This is because it is a processed food that contains a lot of ingredients that can raise blood sugar levels, such as starch (polysaccharides), palm oil (saturated fat), and salt (sodium).
-Since its nutritional composition is unbalanced, it can cause blood sugar levels to become unstable.
+Ramen is actually not recommended for diabetics.
+It's a processed food loaded with ingredients that can cause blood sugar spikes, such as starch (a polysaccharide), palm oil (saturated fat), and salt (sodium).
+Because of its uneven nutritional profile, it can destabilize blood sugar levels.

-There are several products made with naturally dried noodles that are not fried in oil.
-They have relatively lower calories and fat content compared to fried noodles.
-If purchasing dried noodles is inconvenient, you can choose regular products but use two pots: cook the noodles in boiling water in one pot and then remove them, and in the other boiling water pot, add the soup and finish cooking.
-This process involves boiling the noodles once to remove palm oil.
+There are several products that use naturally dried noodles instead of fried noodles.
+They are relatively lower in calories and fat than fried noodles.
+If purchasing dried noodles is not possible, choose regular products, but use two pots.
+Cook the noodles in one pot of boiling water, then drain and add to another pot of boiling water to finish cooking the soup.
+This involves boiling the noodles once to remove the palm oil.

-The next thing to pay attention to is reducing sodium intake.
-The average sodium content per package of ramen is 1,693 mg, which is equivalent to the recommended daily sodium intake (2,000 mg).
-To reduce sodium intake, one way is to use about one-third less of the seasoning powder.
-Don't like it to taste bland?
-You can maintain the flavor by using less water accordingly.
-Also, pairing ramen with lettuce salad or other vegetables instead of kimchi can greatly help in reducing sodium intake.
+The next thing to consider is reducing sodium intake.
+The average sodium content per pack of ramen is 1,693 mg, which is equivalent to the recommended daily sodium intake (2,000 mg).
+To reduce sodium intake: A good way to do this is to reduce the soup by about a third.
+You don't want it to taste bland, right?
+Using less water will also maintain the flavor.
+Serving ramen with lettuce salad instead of kimchi is also a great way to reduce sodium intake.
+This is it.

-To maintain a balanced nutrition, add toppings such as soft tofu, eggs, bean sprouts, and cabbage to your ramen.
-Not only does this supplement the protein and fiber lacking in ramen, but the potassium-rich vegetables also help eliminate sodium from the body.
+To balance your nutrition, add toppings like soft tofu, eggs, bean sprouts, and cabbage to your ramen.
+Not only does it supplement the protein and fiber that ramen lacks, but the potassium in vegetables also helps excrete sodium from the body.

-No matter how healthily you eat, ramen is a processed food.
-It would be best to avoid excessive consumption!
+No matter how healthy you eat, ramen is a processed food.
+Avoid overconsumption!

 ==============